hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/DiscreteMath/Proofs/index.md

 The first thing to do in a proof by contraction is to negate what is given and then assume that as a hypothesis.

 We assume $\sqrt{2}$ is *rational* and use various mathematical definitions to try to find a contradiction.
 The idea here is that we have to explore the world to see what would happen if $\sqrt{2}$ is indeed *rational* and look for something that doesn't make sense.
-In this problem, we will see that the greatest common divisor bewteen two number is found to be 1 and not 1 at the same time.
+In this problem, we will see that the greatest common divisor between two number is found to be 1 and not 1 at the same time.
 This is the contradiction because this cannot be true.
-So we can conclude the $\sqrt{2}$ is *irrational* because if was *rational* then we have shown that a contadiction arises.
+So we can conclude the $\sqrt{2}$ is *irrational* because if was *rational* then we have shown that a contradiction arises.

 > Note: $gcd(a, b)$ is the greatest common divisor between $a$ and $b$.
 In this problem, we will be concerned about $gcd(a, b) = 1$, which means that $\frac{a}{b}$ is in its simplest form and $gcd(a, b) \neq 1$, which means $\frac{a}{b}$ is not in its simplest form.